By: Lanre Falusi, MD, FAAP

 I will keep my personal info safe and not share my name, home address, school name or telephone number online.
-Also, I'll never send a picture of myself to someone I chat with on the computer without asking my parent if it is okay.
+Also, I'll never send a picture of myself to someone I chat with on the computer or phone without asking my parent if it is okay.

 I will try to talk with my parent or a trusted adult when I have a problem or feel

 I promise that I'll do my best to follow our